Legacy Drive Project

 Build some or all, build now or later?

-Recognizing the need to address the issue head-on, The City of Frisco has been busy analyzing engineering studies and options for its residents.
+Recognizing the need to address the issue head-on, the City of Frisco has been busy analyzing engineering studies and options for its residents.
 To accommodate continued growth and alleviate traffic congestion on Legacy Road, Frisco has developed three proposals to be considered.
 These proposals include variations of widening Legacy to 6 lanes and improved intersections and transitions.

-The full build plan calls for widening Legacy Road to 6 lanes from Warren to Sam Rayburn Tollway, including revising the intersection at Legacy and Warren, and adding turn lanes southbound Legacy/Warren and southbound Legacy/Stonebriar Village.
+- Full build – widen Legacy Road to 6 lanes plus improvements to intersections/transitions: The full build plan calls for widening Legacy Road to 6 lanes from Warren to Sam Rayburn Tollway, including revising the intersection at Legacy and Warren, and adding turn lanes southbound Legacy/Warren and southbound Legacy/Stonebriar Village.
+Cost of Full build- $13.0 million

-This plan targets improving the primary ‘problem’ areas first and saving the rest for later.
+- Partial build- improve intersections and transitions only: This plan targets improving the primary ‘problem’ areas first and saving the rest for later.
 In this plan, Legacy would be widened to 6 lanes between Country Club Drive to SRT, and from Warren to Stonebriar Drive.
-The plan includes adding a right turn lane on southbound Legacy at Stonebriar Drive and a left turn lane on southbound Legacy at Warren.
+The plan includes adding a right-turn lane on southbound Legacy at Stonebriar Drive and a left-turn lane on southbound Legacy at Warren.
+Cost of partial build – $8.0 million

-The option to ‘do nothing’ is also on the table.
-According to the City of Frisco, there are other current scheduled intersection and lane improvements that could impact traffic patterns on Legacy Drive.
+- No build- wait and see what happens: The option to ‘do nothing’ is also on the table.
+According to the City of Frisco, other current scheduled intersection and lane improvements could impact traffic patterns on Legacy Drive.
+Cost – $0 (except for the cost of traffic accidents, commute delays, and potential road rage)

 Pros and cons of options

 So, what’s the impact of these various options on residents?
 Well, if you live in the Stonebriar area or use Legacy often, you are already aware of the congestion.
-You are also probably aware of the road conditions which need repair now, and more to come.
+You are also probably aware of the road conditions that need repair now, and more to come.

 But, does it make sense to tackle the full build and get it over with – or would it be better to focus on intersections and transitions only now and worry about the rest later?

 In the first plan, you get the whole thing knocked out with one disruption.
-In the second plan, only parts of Legacy are included and there would most likely be another repair project down the road (pardon the pun).
+In the second plan, only parts of Legacy are included, and there would most likely be another repair project down the road (pardon the pun).

-There’s also a cost difference $5 million between the two plans, and likely more bond proposals coming our way to cover the costs.
+There’s also a $5 million cost difference between the two plans, and likely more bond proposals coming our way to cover the costs.

 Besides the cost, the Stonebriar Legacy Association of Neighborhoods (SLAN) proposes additional considerations worth mentioning regarding the full build and widening project.
 To widen to 6 lanes, the width of lanes will change from 12 ft to 11 ft, and some turn lanes will go from 11 ft to 10 ft.
 Additionally, SLAN is opposed to the removal of 144 trees required in the full build-out plan for aesthetic and noise reduction purposes, and the potential impact on surrounding neighborhoods.

-SLAN also proposed a ‘technology over concrete’ scenario which targets improved signal controls and integrated synchronization of signals from intersection to intersection.
+SLAN also proposed a ‘technology over concrete’ scenario, which targets improved signal controls and integrated synchronization of signals from intersection to intersection.

 What do you think?